mastermobsven/ai-multi-channel-chatbot-project/docs/SECURITY.md

 # Security Documentation for AI Multi-Channel Support Platform

-This document outlines the security measures, best practices, and considerations for the AI Customer Support Platform.
+This document outlines the security measures, best practices, and considerations for the AI Multi-Chat Platform.

 ## Table of Contents